Manju-Patil-Appu/Manju-Patil-Appu/README.md

 - 👋 Hi, I’m @Manju-Patil-Appu
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Engineering in AI & DS
+- 🌱 I’m currently learning Engineering in AI & ML
 - 💞️ I’m looking to collaborate on AI Innovatives
 - 📫 How to reach me @manjupatil2611@gmail.com
 - 😄 Pronouns: ...